-Directors are elected by a plurality of the votes cast at the meeting.
-Accordingly, Mr. Quain, Dr. O'Brien, Mr. Stewart and Mr. Bergeron will be elected if they receive more votes than any other nominees for a place on the Board.
+Directors are elected by a majority of the votes cast at the meeting.
+Accordingly, Mr. Crowell, Dr. Kaplan and Mr. Levine will be elected if they receive the affirmative vote of a majority of the votes cast.

 The Board recommends a vote FOR the election to the Board of Directors of the nominees listed above.